Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic excitations for black hole spacetime

-Now we like to compare (\ref{eq:TP-Sch-MatX0-5}) and (\ref{eq:TP-Sch-AatX0-3}).
-Note that the thermal factors in both the expressions satisfy the symmetry $\nu\leftrightarrow\omega$, whereas the full expressions are not the same when one chooses $\nu=\omega$.
-This contradicts the ($1+1$)-dimensional Minkowski-light cone analysis.
-Hence the present analysis shows that although from the atom's frame both the cases are equivalent in terms of classical motion, the quantum phenomenon is not.
-One can notice this disparate feature in the Schwarzschild transition probabilities arrives due to the presence of the terms $\Gamma\big[i\,\omega/(c\,\kappa_{H})+1,-i\,\nu\,\chi^{f}/(c\,\kappa_{H})\big]/ \Gamma\big[i\,\omega/(c\,\kappa_{H})+1\big]$ in \eqref{eq:TP-Sch-MatX0-5} and $\Psi_{Sch}$ in \eqref{eq:TP-Sch-AatX0-3}.
-Both of these terms will vanish if the interior of the Schwarzschild black hole is not bounded by the finite $r$ surface and rather if it extends to infinity, which is not possible as even without the near-horizon approximation the radial coordinate is bounded by $r=0$ inside the horizon.
-This observation also makes the present results different from ($1+1$) dimensional Minkowski-light cone results.
-Therefore, though the trajectories are physically analogous, the interior of a BH compared to the Minkowski-light cone region can lead to interesting differences in terms of quantum signatures.
-We feel such difference leads to non-equivalence between frames within BH and those in the light cone region, although correspondence between frames in RRW and BH spacetime exists through WEP.
+Now we would like to compare Eqs. (\ref{eq:TP-Sch-MatX0-5}) and (\ref{eq:TP-Sch-AatX0-3}).
+Note that the thermal factors in both the expressions satisfy the symmetry under the transformation $\nu\to\omega$, whereas the full expressions are not the same when one chooses $\nu=\omega$.
+This contradicts the $(1+1)$-dimensional Minkowski-light cone analysis.
+Thus, the present analysis shows that though from the atom's frame both the cases are equivalent in terms of classical motion, the quantum phenomenon is not.
+One can notice that this disparate feature in the Schwarzschild transition probabilities arrives due to the presence of the terms $\Gamma\big[i\,\omega/(c\,\kappa_{H})+1,-i\,\nu\,\chi^{f}/(c\,\kappa_{H})\big]/ \Gamma\big[i\,\omega/(c\,\kappa_{H})+1\big]$ in \eqref{eq:TP-Sch-MatX0-5} and $\Psi_{Sch}$ in \eqref{eq:TP-Sch-AatX0-3}.
+Both of these terms will vanish if the interior of the Schwarzschild black hole is not bounded by the finite $r$ surface and rather if it extends to infinity, which is not possible, as even without the near-horizon approximation, the radial coordinate is bounded by $r=0$ inside the horizon.